mgelbart/magnum-opiate/README.md

-# magnum-opiate
-The venue for cereal publication of The Magnum Opiate: a story of mystery, and intriguing.
+The Magnum Opiate: a story of mystery, and intriguing.

-The Magnum Opiate (a cereal story)
 =================

 "Boom!" said Trey, as he fired another one from his .44 magnum.
 Another employee, that is.
 This is not to say Trey wasn't in the killing business, because he certainly was.
 But he also discharged his employees (with cause) using his gun, by pointing it at them and saying, "Boom".
 Ironically, Trey had actually never killed another person before, despite spending over 15 years in the M&A department at ACCENTUATE, a top-tier firm with no soft underbelly to speak of.
 This was quite surprising given that cold-blooded murder made up 50% of the mandate of ACCENTUATE's Murders & Acquisitions department.